This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Hoover Dam was just around the corner from our campground.

-However, we joined a Hoover Dam tours from Vegas (picked up at the Hoover Lodge) as it was included in our Las Vegas Sightseeing Pass (see the bottom of the post for more information on this pass).
+However, we joined a Hoover Dam tours from Vegas (picked up at the Hoover Lodge) as it was included in our Las Vegas Sightseeing Pass.

 The elevators weren’t working when we visited so we could not go down into the dam to explore the power plant.